Why route notifications

 How filtering actually works

-A route fires when all of these are true:
+A route fires when all of these are true:- Route is

 the route only after the initial dispatch failed (the failed row